 NTRL vs. FDL

 NTRL (First Trust Equity Market Neutral ETF) and FDL (First Trust Morningstar Dividend Leaders Index Fund) are both exchange-traded funds - NTRL is a Equity Market Neutral fund actively managed by First Trust, while FDL is a Large Cap Value Equities fund tracking the Morningstar Dividend Leaders Index.
 NTRL is actively managed, while FDL is passively managed.
-At a correlation of -0.50, they often move in opposite directions.
+A 0.54 correlation means they provide meaningful diversification when combined.
 NTRL charges 0.95%/yr vs 0.43%/yr for FDL.

 Performance